project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 ``Run java -cp "cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.contrastsecurity.cassandra.migration.utils.MigrationScriptEntryPoint`` on your remote cassandra machine.

-In case you wish to include a few more custom files you need to navigate to the following location in your codebase:
+ Any new database change can be added as a file to the following location in your codebase:

 - `**resources/db/migration/cassandra**`
 - The inclusion criteria of files is based on the filename naming convention.